Logo of the The Poor Swiss

 Invest your money Read My Review

-Furthermore, not every broker gives us access to these ETFs even though they could do it by law.
+Furthermore, not every broker provides us with access to these ETFs, even though they could do it by law.
 For now, only foreign brokers, like Interactive Brokers, give access to these ETFs.
 This is good since Interactive Brokers is the best broker for Swiss investors.

 What matters to us is the Total Expense Ratio (TER) of the ETFs.
 The TER is the total fee you pay for holding the money.
 This fee is expressed in percentage and is removed from your money over the year.
 So, if you have a TER of 0.1% and 100,000 CHF in the fund, you will lose 100 CHF each year to fees.